-• For this particular script, the only two variables are the simulationName and the speciesName.
+- In the Analysis Results pane and under the Outputs tab, instructions as to which variables have to be given by the user will appear. - For this particular analyzer, the only two variables are the simulationName and the speciesName.
 For simulationName, give it the name of the simulation, in our case twoStream.
 The speciesName parameter is either electrons0 or electrons1, the two species of electrons in this simulation.